sunesimonsen/7W17732/Readme.md

     #foo .bar // selects elements with the css class foo inside an element with the id bar
     .bar > a // selects links that are a child of an element with the css class bar

-There are more, but these are the most important selectors.
+There are more selectors, but these are the most important.
 You can find more information at http://api.jquery.com/category/selectors/

 This page shows the selectors in effect: http://codylindley.com/jqueryselectors/